IRB - Institutional Review Board

 In accordance with the Code of Federal Regulations the IRB has the authority to approve, require modifications in, or disapprove all research activities that fall within its jurisdiction as specified by both the federal regulations and local institutional policy.

-Human subject research may fall into one of three categories: exempt, expedite review, and full review.
+Human subject research may fall into one of three categories: exempt, expedited review, and full review.
 Preliminarily determine the type of review for which your project would qualify (the final determination rests with the IRB and any project may be referred to the IRB for full review at a regularly convened meeting).
 If you have questions about the type of review for which your project will qualify, call an IRB representative.